+Dr. Uddenfeldt received his Ph.D. from the Royal Institute of Technology in Stockholm in 1978 and received an honorary Doctor's degree from the University of Lund in 1996.
 Dr. Uddenfeldt is a Fellow of IEEE, and a member of the Royal Academy of Engineering Sciences (IVA).
 He has been awarded several prestigious prizes for his achievements; the German Edward Rhein Foundation Technology Prize for the innovation of GSM in 1997 and the Swedish KTH Prize in 2000 for GSM and 3G.
 In 2005, he received the Gold Medal from the Swedish Royal Academy of Engineering Sciences for his contribution to the cellular industry.
-He is also a recipient of the Telecom Innovator of the Year award at Tech America
+He is also a recipient of the Telecom Innovator of the Year 2009 Tech America award.

 He was inducted into the Wireless Hall of Fame in 2014 at the CTIA Wireless History Foundation event for his work on the development of advanced wireless technologies e.g. GSM, 3G and LTE.
 He also received the Japanese 2014 NEC C&C Prize for his leadership in establishing digital mobile communications globally.